Kamleshkumar01/MediBot-Medical-Chatbot-using-Llama-2-7B-Chat/README.md

 # MediBot 🤖 - Medical-Chatbot-using-Llama2

 ## 📌 Overview
-MediBot is an intelligent Generative AI-powered medical chatbot that provides users with medical guidance based on their queries.
-It leverages Natural Language Processing (NLP), Pinecone for vector search, and LLaMA 2 to deliver accurate and relevant responses.
+MediBot is an advanced **Generative AI-powered medical chatbot** designed to provide accurate and context-aware medical guidance.
+It leverages **Natural Language Processing (NLP), Pinecone for efficient vector search, and LLaMA 2** to deliver precise and relevant responses based on user queries.

 ## How to run?
 ### STEPS: